 ALICE at Southern Lehigh School District

-During the 2018-2019 school year, Southern Lehigh School District will continue to implement the safety and security program called ALICE.
+The Southern Lehigh School District will continue to implement the safety and security program called ALICE.
 The acronym stands for Alert, Lockdown, Inform, Counter, Evacuate, and is a strategy that fits the run, hide, fight recommendations of federal and state law enforcement during crisis situations, especially those that involve active shooters or others intending to do physical harm.

 Teachers, administrators, and staff members who work in public education have been charged with the safety of children in their care.
 A responsibility exists for those individuals to anticipate potential danger and take precautions to protect students.
 In the past, government agencies have recommended a lockdown only approach in the event of an active threat, with students and staff members hiding so as to be out of sight of classroom doors and hallways.
 However, extensive research of active shooter events by law enforcement and the U.S. Department of Education has resulted in a change in this guidance as the only approach.